Jurshsmith/data-fuel/README.md

 ## Sync Engine

 A Tokio-powered syncing engine designed to parallel-fetch blockchain data from rate-limited distributed services with the most performance possible.
-To view its high-level architecture analysis, please read `README.md` in its directory.
+To view its high-level architecture analysis, please see `README.md` in its directory [here](https://github.com/Jurshsmith/data-fuel/blob/main/sync-engine/README.md).

 ### Running